Senate Approves Overturning FCC's Net Neutrality Repeal

 The Senate approved a resolution Wednesday to nullify the Federal Communications Commission's net neutrality rollback, dealing a symbolic blow to the FCC's new rule that remains on track to take effect next month.

 The final vote was 52-47.
-As expected, Sen. Susan Collins, R-Me., joined Democrats in voting to overturn the FCC's controversial decision.
+As expected, Sen. Susan Collins, R-Maine, joined Democrats in voting to overturn the FCC's controversial decision.
 But two other Republicans — Sen. John Kennedy of Louisiana and Sen. Lisa Murkowski of Alaska — also voted in favor of the resolution of disapproval.

 The outcome is unlikely to derail the FCC's repeal of Obama-era rules that restrict Internet service providers' ability to slow down or speed up users' access to specific websites and apps.